vsillik/infotainment-database/README.md

 Several user roles (customer, operator, validator and administrator) are used for users.
 Each offers specific capabilities.

-Laravel framework v11 is used for the application together with the Bootstrap CSS framework.
+Laravel framework v11 is used for the application together with the Bootstrap CSS framework v5.3.

 Docker images provided by Laravel Sail are available.